ascension-association/hyprspace/README.md

 sudo ./hyprspace up utun0 --config ./hyprspace-config.yaml
 ```

-9. After a moment, you should be able to ping the gokrazy instance: `ping 10.1.1.222`
+9. After a moment, you should be able to ping the remote machine: `ping 10.1.1.2`

+10. If successful, you can run `gok edit` and change the **Hostname** to `10.1.1.2`.
+Then no matter where in the world the remote machine exists as long as it has internet access you should be able to load the gokrazy web portal and/or run gok commands.